 The collections, which were acquired through purchases and contributions since the Autry's inception, are not recognized as assets on the statements of financial position.
 Purchases of collection items are recorded in the year in which the items were acquired as decreases in net assets without donor restrictions or net assets with donor restrictions, depending on the source of the assets used to purchase the items and whether those assets were restricted by donors.
 Contributed collection items are not reflected in the financial statements.
-The Autry's collections policy requires that proceeds from deaccessions or insurance recoveries be used toward direct care and acquisitions for the collections.
+The Autry's collections policy requires that proceeds from deaccessions be used toward acquisitions, while any proceeds from insurance recoveries be used exclusively for the sole purpose of direct care of the damaged object or the acquisition of a like object for the permanent collections.